UNINETTSigma2/documentation/nird_archive/user-guide.md

           (i.e. it has public access).
 However, the Archive recognises that certain datasets of restricted use to a given community may be eligible for archiving.

+(Choose-file-formats)=
+### Choose File Formats
+You should choose open file formats for your data if possible.
+Open file formats follow an open licence which makes it easier for people to reuse your data as it is more likely that openly available applications exist to read the data (or applications can easily be written to access the data).
+A list of open file formats can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_open_file_formats).
+You can find more information about open data formats on the [Open Data Formats](https://opendataformats.org) site.

 (Log-onto-the-web-interface-Archive)=
 ###  Log onto the Web Interface